Course Outline

 Description

 This course introduces you to the professions of sports coaching and officiating.
-Lectures cover coaching pedagogy, training principles and an introduction to other sport sciences.
-Practical sessions will introduce you to basic testing protocols as well as opportunities to practice coaching.
-Within this course you will also have the chance to participate in a sport-specific coaching course during the designated practical sessions and complete the Australian Sports Commission Play By The Rules (2 modules), Beginning Coaching Certificate, and the Introductory Officiating Certificate.
+Content cover coaching pedagogy, training principles and an introduction to other sport sciences.
+You will gain practical skills in physical testing and coaching.
+Within this course you will also complete the Australian Sports Commission Play By The Rules (2 modules), Beginning Coaching Certificate, and the Introductory Officiating Certificate.

 How will this course be delivered?